NachoMemes/NachoMemes/README.md

 To add custom templates and layouts (i.e. photos and the textboxes that go over them) look into [`config/templates.json`](config/templates.json) and [`config/layouts.json`](config/layouts.json) respectively. _In the future the bot will support dynamic addition without editing these files._

-Run `python -m nachomemes.run` and you're off to meme like a lord.
+Run `python -m nachomemes.bot` and you're off to meme like a lord.

 ## Dependencies